joendres/nextcloud-filelink/README.md

 ### URL works in browser but not in *cloud

-In some situations the url you use to access your Nextcloud/ownCloud account in the browser doesn't work as the server URL in __*cloud__.
+In some situations the url you use to access your Nextcloud/OpenCloud/ownCloud account in the browser doesn't work as the server URL in __*cloud__.

-#### Reason 1: Redirect
+#### Cause 1: Redirect

 If your access url is redirected to the actual cloud location (plus some technicality), __*cloud__ can't find the actual url.